AutoRabitOrg/knowledgebase/product-guides/arm/arm-features/dataloader/preparing-the-csv-file-for-arm-dataloader.md

 #### Date <a href="#date" id="date"></a>

 Must be in the format: MM-DD-YYYY or YYYY-MM-DD.
-Please see the Salesforce Help Topic “[Data Loader Date Values](https://help.salesforce.com/s/articleView?language=en\_US\&mode=1\&type=1\&id=000325035)” for other options.
+Please see the Salesforce Help Topic “[Dataloader Date Values](https://help.salesforce.com/s/articleView?language=en\_US\&mode=1\&type=1\&id=000325035)” for other options.

 #### Date/Time <a href="#datetime" id="datetime"></a>